 Early Childhood Education

 The Early Childhood Education Program leading to the Bachelor of Arts degree is offered to students planning to teach in pre-kindergarten and primary grades (P-5).
-The program is designed to give a broad background of general professional courses to assist in developing the understandings and competencies essential to effective teaching.
 The major consists of 80 semester hours of education (professional development) and related course work.
 Students majoring in Early Childhood Education are automatically eligible to receive a minor in Reading as part of the required coursework.

 Educational Studies Minor

 The Educational Studies minor is designed for the student who has a general interest in the K-12 classroom at the Early Childhood, Middle Grades, or Secondary level.
-EDS minors are not required to be admitted to the Education Program in order to take upper level required curses.
+EDS minors are not required to be admitted to the Education Program in order to take upper level required courses.
 The minor does not lead directly to state certification, though it does prepare graduates to enter post-baccalaureate, alternative certification programs such as Georgia TAPP, offered by Regional Educational Service Agencies (RESA) throughout the state or an MAT (Master of Arts in Teaching initial certification) program.

 Master of Education.
-Wesleyan College's newest graduate program, the Master of Education in Early Childhood Education, was approved by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in October of 2009.
 The Master of Education (M.Ed.) has been designed by Wesleyan faculty to meet the needs of teachers in the middle Georgia and surrounding area and will add a significant component to Wesleyan’s graduate programming.
 The program is specifically designed around an educator’s academic calendar, offering course schedules convenient to a busy lifestyle so that working professionals can earn a graduate degree without disrupting their career momentum.

 Students in the Education Program enjoy a wide range of field experiences.
 They are actively involved in public school classrooms in every education course at Wesleyan.
 Included in these experiences are observing students, volunteering as classroom assistants, planning and implementing lessons with groups of students, and student teaching, which is the culmination of professional field experiences and course competencies during the student’s senior year.